 Should the Yankees remove Clay Holmes as closer?

-Boone and the Yankees seem to believe that there is a lot of bad luck involved with those blown saves for Holmes this season.
-There is a component of that when looking at his statistics this season.
-The BABIP against Holmes is at .341 this season, which is by far the highest he has had since joining the Yankees, up from .301 in 2023, .262 in 2022 and .254 after being traded to New York from the Pittsburgh Pirates in 2021, according to Baseball Reference.
+The BABIP for Holmes is at .341 this season, which is by far the highest since joining the Yankees, up from .301 in 2023, .262 in 2022 and .254 after the Pittsburgh Pirates traded him to New York in 2021.

-While Holmes can be prone to walk batters when he does struggle, the BABIP indicates that he is getting unlucky.
-As a ground ball pitcher, it is important that Holmes has a good defensive infield.
 Shortstop Anthony Volpe is very good defensively, but there are question marks at other positions, especially with Jazz Chisholm Jr. out due to injury.
 Gleyber Torres is not known for his defense, and DJ LeMahieu is not quite the defender that he used to be.

 Other options in the bullpen for the Yankees could be arms like Mark Leiter Jr. or Jake Cousins, but it remains to be seen whether or not those pitchers can handle the closer role either.

 Boone seemed more open to making a change at closer, saying that Holmes is the closer “right now.”
-The reality is that Holmes might still be the Yankees' best option in the 9th inning.
+The reality is that Holmes might still be the Yankees' best option in the ninth inning.